 However, a centralized resource, such as a database, may also be a bottleneck.
 Scaling out an endpoint to another node that uses the same database may not improve message throughput, or could even reduce it.

 The easiest way to scale out is with brokered transports, as those can make use of the competing consumer pattern.
 This is done by deploying multiple instances of an endpoint that will all start processing messages from the same queue.
 When a message is delivered, any of the endpoint instances could potentially process it.
 The NServiceBus transport will try to ensure that only one instance will actually process the message.
-Be aware of the need for idempotency.

 The image below shows the component